csswizardry/csswizardry.github.com/_posts/2026-04-02-what-is-css-containment-and-how-can-i-use-it.md

 With this in place:

 * elements near or inside the viewport are rendered normally,
-* elements far off-screen can have their contents ‘skipped’—the browser does just enough to know where the element sits, but does not lay out or paint the subtree,
+* elements far off-screen can have their contents ‘skipped’ — the browser does just enough to know where the element sits, but does not lay out or paint the subtree,
 * while skipped, the elements effectively have layout, style, paint, and